 If you have trouble with joins, don’t worry.
 Try needlefelting the ends together or simply leave several inches of yarn tails dangling and weave in later.

 Penelope Hemingway is a genealogist and historian who writes about material culture and textile history.
-She is the author of River Ganseys, and her latest book, Their Darkest Materials, is due out later this year.
+She is the author of River Ganseys, and Their Darkest Materials.